Skip to content

 Who runs this

 About the author — Streetside Jakarta is built and maintained by , an independent software developer based in Jakarta, Indonesia.
 Mugni works across web platforms, urban mobility data, and open civic technology.
-Streetside started as a personal experiment to make Jakarta's public CCTV feeds — already broadcast publicly by the city government via the Molecool aggregator — easier to read, browse, and reason about.
-There is no team, no funding, no analytics tracking visitors, and no commercial intent.
+Streetside started as a personal experiment to make Jakarta's public CCTV feeds — already broadcast publicly by the city government — easier to read, browse, and reason about.
+There is no team, no funding, and no commercial intent.
 The site is a hobby maintained in spare evenings.

 You can reach Mugni at github.com/mugnimaestra or mugnimaestra.dev.
 For corrections, takedown requests, or feature ideas: iam@mugnimaestra.dev.